brianscherner/Exchange-Wiz/README.md

 * JavaScript
 * Webpack
 * Node Package Manager
+* ExchangeRate-API
-* Jest
+* Git

 ## Description

+This application uses the ExchangeRate-API.
+It allows users to enter an amount in US dollars (USD), and then select another currency to view it's exchange rate after selecting "Convert Currency".
+The user will see the exchange rate after submitting the form.
+If a currency isn't supported by the ExchangeRate-API, the user will see a message explaining so.

 ## Setup/Installation Requirements

+Creating API Key:

+* Visit the [ExchangeRate-API](https://www.exchangerate-api.com/) site.
+Input your email address and click the "Get Free Key" button.
+* Create an account with your email, first name, and password.
+Agree to the terms of use and click "Get Started!".
+* You will then be able to view your API key, as well as how many API calls you can make for the current month.

+Setup Instructions:

-* Select the green "Use this template" button and select "create a new repository".
+* Select the green "Code" button, clone this repository to your desktop, and open it in VS Code.
+* Create a `.env` file and add it to your `.gitignore`.
+* Place your API key in your `.env` file and store it in a variable.
+Example: `API_KEY=a3f4rt56re67th987dd12cc3`.
-* In the terminal, go to your project folder and run the command `$ npm install` to install node_modules.
+* Open a new terminal window, go to the root directory, and run the command `$ npm install` to install node_modules.
 * Run the command `$ npm run build` to bundle together JS files.
 * Enter the command `$ npm run start` to start a live development server.
 * Enter the command `$ npm run lint` to check for errors.

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+Application is functioning as intended, although I plan to add more CSS styling to it later.

 ## License

+MIT

+Copyright(c) 2023 Brian Scherner